 - Body pain and difficulty with physical functioning

-Relying entirely on the height and weight chart to determine what your ideal weight should be may appear too simplistic.
-You have not factored in your age, bone, muscle, and fat content in your body composition.
-A realistic Indian height weight chart according to age along with other inputs combining BMI, waist-to-hip ratio, waist-to-height-ratio, and body fat percentage is bound to project a true measure of the ideal weight.
-Clinical relation to it by a medical professional for determining where you stand in the weight structure shall yield greater dividends.
+In conclusion, relying entirely on the height and weight chart to determine what your ideal weight should be may appear too simplistic.
+However, you have not added up firstly your age, secondly other factors like bone, muscle, and fat content in your body composition.
+Therefore, a realistic Indian height and weight chart according to age along with other inputs combining BMI, waist-to-hip ratio, waist-to-height-ratio, and body fat percentage is an ideal process and is bound to project a true measure of the ideal weight.
+Clinical relation to it by a medical professional for determining where you stand in the weight structure yields greater dividends.

 Frequently Asked Questions(FAQs)